North Pole Toy Workshop Exposes Workers to 19 Hazards

 The sleigh was inspected and found to have no clear safety devices in place.
 Santa's claim of "magical protection" is not an OSHA-approved safeguarding device.
 Though Santa additionally claimed that the "light from the snow" had always been sufficient runway lighting, OSHA standards deemed this a violation.
 Also, sleigh lighting was restricted to one single red bulb worn by a reindeer as a nose, which is insufficient.

-In some instances the distance from chimney to floor exceeded 20' and Santa was not outfitted with appropriate fall protection.
+In some instances, the distance from the chimney to floor exceeded 20' and Santa was not outfitted with appropriate fall protection.
 Most chimney sites visited qualified as confined spaces and no attendant was stationed outside as mandated.
 Despite Santa's insistence that the reindeer help out when he gets stuck, OSHA standards mandate a human attendant.
 Confined space permit requirements were also not met and in most cases it appears that Santa's entry was forced, which may be a matter for local police.

 Santa also wore wet boots into houses and did not cordon off wet areas nor label them as wet floor hazards, which is a slip-and-fall violation.